-3 CdR 353/2010, CoR Opinion on Smart Regulation
+3 CdR 353/2010, CoR Opinion on Smart Regulation.

-implementation of the Europe 2020 strategy.
+regions to promote territorial agreements between national, regional and local levels with a view to implementation of the Europe 2020 strategy.
 It should also encourage central government to recognise the regions' priorities for lessening regional disparities and should lend political support to the efforts of regions to have some decision-making powers devolved to them from the national level.

 - 6. The Committee of the Regions has already asked for territorial cohesion to be strengthened in relation to the EU2020 Strategy.
-One possibility for this could be not to confine the assessment of territorial impacts to legislative proposals and to extend them to other documents, such as key planning documents, such as the Annual Growth Survey. - h) Do you think there should be a territorial dimension of the EU2020 policy cycle? - i) Do you consider the Annual Growth Survey (as key planning document for the launch of the annual EU2020 policy cycle) should contain a territorial impact assessment? - j) In your opinion, should Territorial Impact Assessments be carried out also at Member State level? - h) The Europe 2020 strategy should have a substantial territorial dimension.
+One possibility for this could be not to confine the assessment of territorial impacts to legislative proposals and to extend them to other documents, such as key planning documents, such as the Annual Growth Survey. - h) Do you think there should be a territorial dimension of the EU2020 policy cycle? - i) Do you consider the Annual Growth Survey (as a key planning document for the launch of the annual EU2020 policy cycle) should contain a territorial impact assessment? - j) In your opinion, should Territorial Impact Assessments also be carried out at Member State level? - h) The Europe 2020 strategy should have a substantial territorial dimension.
 Its main aim, after all, is cohesion policy, which also means territorial cohesion.
 Achieving territorial cohesion without the territorial dimension is surely unimaginable. - i) As far as possible, Annual Growth Surveys should include an assessment of territorial impact, since this impact may only emerge some time after the measures have been deployed.
 Equally, if there is no territorial impact assessment in the Europe 2020 measures, how are we to get any feedback on their relevance of efficacy? - j) Territorial impact assessment based on a representative sample should be carried out above all at the regional level, since at the national level the results might be too generalised and at the local level too detailed.